thecodepixi/OneLineADay/README.md

     - ~~has many entries, through journals~~
     - ~~has many moods, through entries~~
     - ~~can log in and log out, edit and delete account~~
-    - can make, edit, and delete journals
+    - ~~can make, edit, and delete journals~~
-    - can make, edit, and delete journal entries
+    - can make, edit, and delete journal entries/days
     - can log in and out with Facebook or Google
     - ~~has secure password~~
     - can only view/access their own journals and entries